mmikowski/hi_score/README.md

   du -sh .
 ```

-**Superpack** analyzes symbol use and replaces them with the smallest keys available prioritized by frequency.
-It reports this frequency which makes further optimizations by pruning code easier.
-On larger code projects with many object properities **Superpack** has been shown to reduce minimized code by up to an additional 50%.
+The `buildify` build script uses `superpack` to analyze variable names and object properties and replaces them with shuffled keys.
+The shortest keys are used for the most-used symbols.
+It reports the symbol-to-key mapping and the frequency of use which makes further optimizations by pruning code easier.
+Projects with many object properities can be compressed an additional 50% using `superpack`.

-Reducing a dozen or so HTTP requests to one for a single, highly compressed JS file can reduce load time to 10% of prior values.
-The table below shows some of the results:
+Buildify reduces the dozens of HTTP calls to just a few.
+This can reduce load time significantly as illustrated below.

 | Attribute   | Original (%)     | Minified (%)     | Superpack (%)    |
 |-------------|-----------------:|-----------------:|-----------------:|